 Recipe: Salsa-Black Bean Burgers

-We're living in a world where a cup of coffee-albeit a fancy one-can cost you 450 calories.
-A world where football-size burritos—that pack 1,000 calories—are the norm.
-Where even home-cooked meals can balloon out of control.
-A report in the Annals of Internal Medicine found that the average number of calories per serving in recipes found in The Joy of Cooking jumped from 268 to 437 in the past 70 years, in part due to bigger portions.
+We live in a world where a cup of coffee-albeit a fancy one-can set you back 450 calories.
+It's also a world where football-size burritos that pack 1,000 calories are the norm, and even home-cooked meals can balloon out of control.
 Is it even possible to lose weight in this modern society?
 Yes.
-Here are 6 secrets to help you.
+Here are six secrets to help you slim down.

 When you're trying to lose weight, one of the best skills you can learn is accurately sizing up portions.
-Studies show that almost everyone-heavy people and thin ones, nutrition experts and normal folks-underestimates how much they're eating a lot of the time.
-Research by EatingWell advisor Brian Wansink, Ph.D., a professor of nutrition and marketing at Cornell University and the former executive director for the USDA's Center for Nutrition Policy and Promotion, shows that people tend to underestimate calorie intake by 20 to 40 percent.
+Studies show that almost everyone-heavy people and thin ones, nutrition experts and normal folks-underestimates how much they're eating.
+In fact, research shows that people tend to underestimate calorie intake by 20 to 40 percent.

 Try these three easy tips to measure your portions without having to break out your measuring cups:

 Three ounces of meat or protein is about the size of a deck of cards.
 A medium potato is the size of a computer mouse.
 A quarter cup is the size of a golf ball.